sslover/designing-for-data-personalization/syllabus.md

 Listserv
 --------

-We will use a listserv both to have discussions outside of class, and for any technical help questions.
-Please email the listserv with all technical help questions (often, someone else will have a very similar question, or will at least find the answer useful).
+We will use a listserv both to conduct discussions outside of class, and for any technical help questions.
+Please email the listserv with all technical help questions (often, someone else will have a very similar question, or will at least find the answer informative).

 Go [here](https://groups.google.com/forum/#!forum/designing-for-data-personalization) and click "Subscribe to this group"